dankamongmen/scblockchain/doc/json-schema.md

 ## NewPatientTXResponse

 Map of strings to T:
-* `symkey`: String containing base64-encoded AES key used to encrypted Patient payload.
+* `symkey`: String containing base64-encoded AES key used to encrypt Patient payload.

 # NewPatientDelegationTX